outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Index and schema inspection tools
 	- solutions
 		- Add appropriate indexes
-		- Optimize queries (avoid SELECT *, use WHERE conditions)
+		- Optimize queries (avoid SELECT *, use WHERE conditions, use LIMIT, use indexed columns, avoid correlated subqueries)
 		- Cache results (e.g., Redis)
 		- Use pagination for large data sets
 		- Archive or partition old data